-Personal Spending Unexpectedly Falls

-The latest personal income and outlays report from the BEA showed that personal spending fell 0.1% in July, missing expectations for spending to rise 0.2%.

-Personal income rose 0.2% in July, slightly less than the 0.3% that was expected.
+PERSONAL SPENDING UNEXPECTEDLY FALLS

+Because income outpaced spending, the personal saving rate climbed to 4.0% from 3.6% a month ago.

-Core PCE, the Fed’s preferred measure of inflation, rose 1.5% year-over-year in July.
-This was in-line with expectations.
+Core PCE, the Fed’s favourite measure of inflation, increased by 0.2% month-over-month in April or 1.4% year-over-year.
+This was right in line with expectations.

-The report showed that private wages and salaries increased $US12.9 billion in July, less than the $US25.6 billion increase seen in June, while supplements to wages and salaries rose $US3.7 billion July, which compares to a $US4.8 billion increase in June.

-Following the report, Paul Dales, senior U.S. economist at Capital Economics, said the decline in personal spending, “confirms our suspicion that consumption was weak at the start of the third quarter.”
+Here’s a breakdown of what moved up and down during the measuring period.

 Business Insider Emails & Alerts